hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ---
 ## Syntax Highlighting in Hand-Coded Websites

+### The problem

-I have been trying to identify practical reasons why hand-coding websites with basic HTML and CSS is so hard (*by hand-coding, I mean not relying on frameworks or generators*).
+I have been trying to identify practical reasons why hand-coding websites with HTML and CSS is so hard (*by hand-coding, I mean not relying on frameworks, generators or 3rd party scripts that modify the DOM*).

 Let's say, I want to make a blog.
 What are the **actual** things that prevent me from making—and maintaining—it by hand?
 What would it take to clear these roadblocks?

-For a hand-coded programming oriented blog, one of these roadblocks would be **syntax highlighting**.
-If I want to display snippets of code, I want to make the code easy to read and understand by highlighting it with different colours.
-To do that, I would typically need to use a complex syntax highlighter library, like [Prism](https://prismjs.com/) or [highlight.js](https://highlightjs.org/).

-Syntax highlighter scripts parse code into tokens using regular expressions to identify language-specific patterns, rewrites the code as HTML, assigning CSS classes to each token type, and then injects the HTML back into the page.
-But, the resulting HTML is a messy, hard-to-read `<span>` soup.
+There are many, of course, but for a hand-coded programming oriented blog one of these roadblocks is **syntax highlighting**.

+When I display snippets of code, I want to make the code easy to read and understand by highlighting it with colors.
+To do that, I would normally need to use a complex syntax highlighter library, like [Prism](https://prismjs.com/) or [highlight.js](https://highlightjs.org/).
+These scripts work by scanning and chopping up the code into small language-specific patterns, then wrapping each part in tags with special styling that creates the highlighted effect, and then injecting the resulting HTML back into the page.

-If I want to write code by hand, I don't want any external scripts to mess with the DOM.
-And I don't like the complexity and bloat it adds.
+But, I want to write code by hand.
+I don't want any external scripts to inject things I didn't write myself.
+Syntax highlighters also add to the overall complexity and bloat of each page, which I'm trying to avoid.
 I want to keep things as simple as possible.

+### Leveraging OpenType features to build a simple syntax highlighter inside the font
-This lead me to think: **could it be possible to bake syntax highlighting directly into a font, skipping JavaScript altogether?**

-OpenType supports multi-colored glyphs with the COLR table, but would some kind of pattern matching be possible with contextual alternates?
+This lead me to think: **could it be possible to build syntax highlighting directly into a font**, skipping JavaScript altogether?
+Could I somehow leverage OpenType features, by creating colored glyphs with the COLR table, and identifying and substituting code syntax with contextual alternates?

     <div class="spoilers">
       <strong>Yes, it's possible!</strong>
-      <small>...with some caveats =)</small>
+      <small>...to some extent =)</small>
     </div>

-The colors in the HTML snippet above **comes from within the font itself**.
+The colors in the HTML snippet above **comes from within the font itself**, the code is **plain text**, and requires **no JavaScript**.

-There is no JavaScript, no parsing.
-It's just plain text.
+To achieve that, I modified an open source font Monaspace Krypton to include colored versions of each character, and then used OpenType contextual alternates to essentially find & replace specific strings of text based on HTML, CSS and JS syntax.
+The result is a simple syntax highlighter, **built-in** to the font itself.

-To use it yourself, download the font: [MonaspaceKrypton-SyntaxHighlighter-Regular.woff2](/assets/fonts/MonaspaceKrypton-SyntaxHighlighter-Regular.woff2)
+If you want to try it yourself, download the font: [MonaspaceKrypton-SyntaxHighlighter-Regular.woff2](/assets/fonts/MonaspaceKrypton-SyntaxHighlighter-Regular.woff2)

 And include the following bits of CSS: